 Medicare is a federal program that pays for healthcare if a person is on Social Security Disability or reaches retirement age.2

-The WCMSA was created because Medicare does not want to pay for medical care that should have been the responsibility of a workers’ compensation insurance company.3
+The WCMSA was created under federal law because Medicare does not want to pay for medical care that should have been the responsibility of a workers’ compensation insurance company.3

-When an insurance company settles an injured worker’s future medical care, it does not have to pay for that care in the future.
+When an insurer settles an injured worker’s future medical care, it does not have to pay for that care in the future.
 But the injured worker may still need the care.

 Federal rules were created to require any workers’ compensation settlement to consider Medicare’s interests.4

-There is a reference guide for workers’ compensation settlements with Medicare set-asides.
+There is a WCMSA reference guide for workers’ compensation settlements with Medicare set-asides.

 Example: Ben is 65 years old and has a heart injury at work.
-He settles his workers’ compensation for $50,000.
+He files for workers’ comp and agrees to a total settlement of $50,000.
 This settles any responsibility the insurance company has to pay for Ben’s future medical care for his injury.

-The insurance company estimates that of the $50,000, it paid Ben $25,000 to settle the future medical care.
+The insurance company adjuster estimates that of the $50,000, it paid Ben $25,000 to settle the future medical bills.